Silver standard: Bohemia

 Beginning in 1515, silver coins were minted at the silver mines at Joachimsthal - Jáchymov (St. Joachim's Valley) in Bohemia, now part of the Czech Republic.
 Although formally called Guldengroschen, they became known as Joachimsthaler, then shortened to thaler.

-The coins were widely circulated, and became the model for silver thalers issued by other European countries.
+The coins were widely circulated and became the model for silver thalers issued by other European countries.
 The word thaler became dollar in the English language.

 Spanish Empire

-Rich deposits of silver in southern Mexico and Guatemala, allowed the Spaniards to mint great quantities of silver coins.
+Rich deposits of silver in southern Mexico and Guatemala allowed the Spaniards to mint great quantities of silver coins.
 The Spanish dollar was a Spanish coin, the real de a ocho and later peso, worth eight reals (hence the nickname "pieces of eight"), which was widely circulated during the 18th century.

-By the American Revolution in 1775, Spanish dollars backed paper money authorised by the individual colonies and the Continental Congress.
+By the American Revolution in 1775, Spanish dollars backed paper money authorized by the individual colonies and the Continental Congress.
 In addition to the American dollar, the 8-real coin became the basis for the Chinese yuan.